JoshuaLampert/KernelInterpolation.jl/docs/src/index.md

 julia> plot!(nodeset_fine, f, st = :surface)
 ```

-KernelInterpolation.jl also supports exporting (and importing) to the VTK files, which can be visualized using tools
+KernelInterpolation.jl also supports exporting (and importing) VTK files, which can be visualized using tools
 such as [ParaView](https://www.paraview.org/) or [VisIt](https://visit-dav.github.io/visit-website/).
 See the documentation
 for more details.